 - Dr. B. Sexton, Clinical Assistant Professor

-- Dr. C. A. Sheldon, Clinical Assistant Professor
+- Dr. C. A. Sheldon, Clinical Associate Professor

 - Dr. S. Teja, Clinical Instructor

 - To provide a high quality full time clinical consultation service for physicians in British Columbia who have patients with neuro-ophthalmic problems.